"What is the flu?"

 How is it spread?

 The flu is primarily spread from person to person.
-Tiny droplets are released when an infected person coughs or sneezes.
-The droplets land in the mouths or noses of people close by.
-Occasionally people may become infected by touching something with the virus on it and then touching their eyes, nose, or mouth.
+Whenever a person coughs, sneezes or even talks, tiny droplets are released into the air.
+These droplets can land in the mouths or noses of people close by.
+Additionally, these droplets may land on certain objects.
+People may become infected by touching objects with the virus on them and then touching their eyes, nose, or mouth.

 Is it contagious?

-Yes.
-An infected individual may pass the flu to someone else before they realize they are sick.
+Yes, the flu is contagious.
+An infected individual may pass the flu to someone else before they realize they are even sick.
 If possible, stay home when you are sick to prevent transmission of the illness.
 Most healthy adults may be able to infect others beginning one day before symptoms develop and up to five to seven days after becoming sick.
 Young children and those with a weakened immune system might be able to infect others for an even longer time.